DataBiosphere/azul/OPERATOR.rst

 Continuous integration environments (GitLab, Travis) may need a GitHub token to access GitHub's API.
-To avoid using a personal access token tied to any particular developer's account, we created a Google Group called ``azul-group@ucsc.edu`` of which Hannes and Trevor are owners.
+To avoid using a personal access token tied to any particular developer's account, we created a Google Group called ``azul-group@ucsc.edu`` of which Hannes is the owner.
 We then used that group email to register a bot account in GitHub.
 Apparently that's ok:

     User accounts are intended for humans, but you can give one to a robot, such as a continuous integration bot, if necessary.